lizmat/App-Rak/README.md

 ### { code }

 If the pattern starts with `{` and ends with `}`, then it indicates Raku code to be executed. **No** special processing of the given string between the curly braces will be done: the given code will be compiled as Raku code.
 During the search process, this code will be run for each item, available in `$_`.
+To facilitate the use of libraries that wish to access that topic, it is also available as the `$*_` dynamic variable.

 The dynamic variable `$*SOURCE` will contain the `IO::Path` object of the file being processed.
 Note that the Raku code will be called in a thread **unsafe** manner.